A tensor network representation of path integrals: Implementation and analysis: Results

 The Hamiltonian describing the bath and its interaction with the system is given by Eq.~\ref{eq:exiton_Hb}.
 It has the same structure as that of the excitonic dimer, except with seven sites, corresponding to the unique states in the single excitation subspace.
 As with the other multi-bath models, all baths are taken to be described by the same spectral density.
 A site-local Drude spectral density is used with $\gamma=\SI{106.18}{\per\centi\meter}$ and $\lambda=\SI{35}{\per\centi\meter}$.\cite{ishizakiTheoreticalExaminationQuantum2009}

 In Fig.~\ref{fig:fmo}, we demonstrate the dynamics of the exciton, at $T=\SI{300}{\kelvin}$, when the first and the sixth monomers are excited, respectively, reproducing the results previously observed~\cite{ishizakiTheoreticalExaminationQuantum2009}.
 The IF MPO is obtained as a product of individual IF MPOs corresponding to the local baths of each bacteriochlorophyll monomer as described in Appendix~\ref{app:if_local}.
 The dynamics was converged with a timestep of $\Delta t = \SI{9.07}{\femto\second}$ and a memory length of $L=27$.
 The cutoff was converged at $\chi = 10^{-8}$.
+For the MTNPI simulation, $L = 37$.
+We find quite good agreement between the MTNPI and full AP-TNPI results.
 In Fig.~\ref{fig:fmobond}, we show the average and maximum bond dimension as a function of time.
 It is interesting to note that in this case, the bond dimensions starts decreasing even before the memory length is spanned.
-This is in sharp contrast to most of the other cases, where the bond dimension increses upto memory length and remins approximately constant thereafter.
+This is in sharp contrast to most of the other cases, where the bond dimension increases upto memory length and remains approximately constant thereafter.
 Between Fig.~\ref{fig:fmobond} and Fig.~\ref{fig:structured_bond}, it is evident that it is not simple to articulate a unifying rule to predict the evolution of bond dimensions within or beyond memory.
 It needs to be investigated on a case-by-case basis.

 Finally, we explore the dynamics of a multilevel systems with a global solvent.
 As an application, let us consider a molecular wire for charge transport.
 The system is described by a tight-binding Hamiltonian with $N$ sites: